kaffolder7/home-assistant.io/source/_integrations/roku.markdown

       media_content_type: channel
 ```

-## Play on Roku
+### Play on Roku

 The `media_player.play_media` action may be used to send media URLs (primarily videos) for direct playback on your device.

 This feature makes use of the PlayOnRoku API.
-If you are using an older Roku OS (pre-11.5), the defaults of this integration should just work.
+If you are using an older Roku OS (pre-11.5), the defaults of this integration should just work with the configuration defaults.
 Alternatively, you can configure a third-party application that supports the PlayOnRoku API via the `Play Media Roku Application ID` option.

 The following third-party applications have been tested with this integration: